EN

 Internet

-Fiber-optic internet is available in most locations.
-Internet + phone packages typically cost between 20 and 60 euros per month, often with the option to add TV service.
-On average, you should budget about 40 euros per month for high-speed home internet.
+Fibre-optic broadband is available in most locations.
+Internet and telephone packages typically cost between 20 and 60 euros per month, often with the option to add a TV package.
+On average, you should budget around 40 euros per month for high-speed home broadband.

 Insurance

 Insurance is a significant component of the cost of living in Spain.
-Standard policies typically cost around 450 euros per year, while more comprehensive insurance plans can range from 800 to 3,000 euros per year.
+Standard policies usually cost around 450 euros a year, whilst more comprehensive cover can range from 800 euros to 3,000 euros a year.

-The most popular insurance companies in Spain include Allianz, Mapfre, Zurich, and AXA.
-We recommend using the services of an insurance agent who can compare offers and help you choose the optimal policy tailored to your needs.
+The most popular insurance companies in Spain include Allianz, Mapfre, Zurich and AXA.
+We recommend using the services of an insurance agent, who will compare quotes and help you choose the best option tailored to your needs.

 Gardener